Despicable Me 3: Marketing and release

-The marketing campaign of Despicable Me 3 which included promotions, such as the star ratings being replaced with the Minions during Amazon's "Minion Day", and BuzzFeed's "character takeover" badges.
+The marketing campaign of Despicable Me 3 included promotions, such as the star ratings being replaced with the Minions during Amazon's "Minion Day", and BuzzFeed's "character takeover" badges.
 In New York City, 600 taxicabs had the sculpted Minions atop of them, of which had a Minionese greeting.
-McDonald's released a promotion for a toy set offered in their Happy Meals for the film between May and June 2017.
-Additional marketing partners for the film included 23 & Me, Chiquita, Ferrero, Kellogg's, Procter & Gamble, Topps, and Yummy Spoonfuls.
+Additional marketing partners for the film included 23 & Me, Chiquita, Ferrero, Kellogg's, McDonald's, Procter & Gamble, Topps and Yummy Spoonfuls.

 Despicable Me 3 debuted at the Annecy International Animated Film Festival on June 14, 2017, followed by a premiere on June 24, at the Shrine Auditorium in Los Angeles.
 The film was released in the United States on June 30.

+Home media

-Universal Pictures Home Entertainment released Despicable Me 3 for digital download on November 21, and on Blu-ray and DVD on December 5.
-Physical copies contain behind-the-scenes featurettes, character descriptions, The AVL Database, a Freedonian map, a deleted scene, the sing-along version of "Doowit", the music video for "Yellow Light", Minion mugshots and posters, and a short film, The Secret Life of Kyle.
+Universal Pictures Home Entertainment released Despicable Me 3 for digital download on November 21, 2017, and on 4K Ultra HD Blu-ray, Blu-ray and DVD on December 5.
+Physical copies contain The AVL Database, behind-the-scenes featurettes, character descriptions, a Freedonian map, a deleted scene, a "Doowit" sing-along version, Minion mugshots and posters, a short film entitled The Secret Life of Kyle, and a "Yellow Light" music video.